XpiritBV/ContainerWorkshop2018/docs/Lab2-Docker101.md

 ```
 docker logs 70e
 ```
-Examine the contents of the database by adding a Data Connection in the Server Explorer.
+Examine the contents of the master database by adding a Data Connection in the Server Explorer.
 The database connection details are:
 - Server: 127.0.0.1,5433 (notice the comma instead of a colon)
 - Username: sa
 - Password: Pass@word
-- Database name: LeaderboardNetCore

 <img src="images/AddDataConnection.png" width="400" />